tomes2000/Maths-Master-CI/testing.md

 As the website utilises Bootstrap for its foundation, most of the structure natively adapts to a user's viewport, allowing native compatibility on any screen size.

 Outcome: **Pass**

+Returning visitors

+### "I want to be able to challenge myself by being able to adjust the difficulty level to improve my knowledge."

+Achievement: The difficulty button within the quiz allows the user to be mentally challenged, or maybe make the quiz easier if they think it is too difficult so that they can go along in in ther own pace.

 ## Code Validation